Emblaze/Google-IT-Automation-with-Python-Professional-Certificate/Google IT Automation with Python.md

 We've already used a bunch of Linux commands by now.
 So hopefully these commands aren't too foreign.
 You may remember that **echo** is a command used to print messages to the screen, **cat** is command for showing contents of files, **ls** is the command to list contents of a directory, **chmod** is a command to change permissions of a file, and so on.
 As we call that before, a lot of these commands come from Unix.
 Back in the 70s, when designing how these programs should behave, the philosophy was **that they should do one thing and do it very well**.
 Which means we have a lot of commands, each for doing specific thing.

 - To create a new directory, we use the **mkdir** command.
 To change into that directory, we use the **cd** command.
 As you might notice, these commands don't print anything to the screen.
 This is normal and to be expected.
 A lot of the commands that we'd use don't print anything when they succeed.
 They only print something if they fail.
 To check that the **cd** command succeeded, we can use a command like **pwd** to print the current working directory.
-Okay.
 We have a directory which is empty.
 We can copy files using the **cp** command.

 - Lets' call the command **ls** with the **-la arguments**.
 Remember, command-line arguments let us change the behavior of commands making them do what we want.